ZdenekFisr/WebApiExample/README.md

 **Entity:** Corresponds to one or more database tables and is used by the implemented ORM.
 It inherits from the `Entity` (or `EntityWithUser`) class.

 **Model:** Can correspond to an entity.
-In that case, it is mapped to it with `AutoMapper`.
 If not, there is no relation to DB.
 It inherits from the `Model` class.
 It is used by the controller.

 **Service:** Contains specific algorithms and is registered in the DI container using its corresponding interface.